-Export base theory is an economic development concept that focuses on the idea that region's growth is driven primarily by industries that export goods, or "basic industries."
+Export base theory is an economic development concept that focuses on the idea that a region's growth is driven primarily by industries that export goods, or "basic industries."
 By bringing income into the local economy, dollars can be circulated through "non-basic" businesses, such as restaurants, retail, and local services.
 This cycle is often compared to a "leaky bucket," recognizing that as new income is generated, some of it inevitably "leaks" out through spending on imported goods and non-local services.
 A strong export base is paramount to continue "filling the bucket."

+The strategic positioning of manufacturing operations has changed greatly over the decades.
+Technology, transportation and economic advancements have successful companies adopting global manufacturing/supply chain strategies.
 In Rochester Hills, the industrial base plays a fundamental role in the City's economy.
 The City boasts many high-performing manufacturing, robotics, automotive, and automation companies that serve national and global markets, making them essential basic industries.
+However, in 2025, a majority of these manufacturing companies reported that less than 30% of their company's global manufacturing operations take place in the U.S.

 These businesses not only generate jobs and attract outside capital, but also help to sustain a local network of supplies, contractors, and service providers.
 Rochester Hills has also seen strong levels of foreign direct investment, with many international companies choosing to establish North American operations in the City due to its skilled workforce, strategic location, and business-friendly environment.

 Nationally, the manufacturing sector is undergoing a transformation driven by increased automation, reshoring of supply chains, and a growing emphasis on advanced technologies like artificial intelligence.
 Rochester Hills' manufacturing base, highly skilled workforce, and focus on innovation positions the city to benefit from these shifts.
 This is reflected in the City's consistently low industrial vacancy and absorption rate, a demonstration of the strength and competitiveness of the local industrial market.
+In a survey conducted in May 2025 with Rochester Hills manufacturers about the impact of U.S. trade affairs, 40% of these companies shared their plans to explore bringing more manufacturing to the U.S. If federal policies continue to impact global manufacturers' business and capital strategies for North America, this demand for industrial facilities may increase.